johnandrea/draw-dna-matches/README.md

 or use
 --format=gedcom

+--eventtype=value

+Set the type of of data containing the DNA match values.
+See above GEDCOM file examples.
+Either 'value' or 'note'.
+Default is 'note'.

 Output as a GEDCOM file for import into another program.
 A minimal amount of data is copied into the output.